JamieKaczor/regexTutorial/README.md

 ### Bracket Expressions

 A bracket expression is a list of characters enclosed by (`[`) and (`]`).
 It matches any single character in that list.
 If the first character in the list is the caret (`^`) it is telling us not to match the proceeding characters in that list.
 For syntax, in most cases unless otherwise specified, `[abcd]` === `[a-d]`.
 In our example in the 1st grouping of `([a-z0-9_\.-]+)`, bracket expression creates the character class of `[a-z0-9_\.-]`...this tells the search to look for any lowercase letter between a-z, any number between 0-9, and also the literal characters (`_`), (`.`), and (`-`).
 In the second grouping the character `\d` is telling the search to match any digit equivalent to [0-9].

+### Character Classes

+Briefly mentioned under 'Bracket Expressions', character classes are simply a special notation that matches any symbol from a certain set.
+Square brackets are used to specify character classes.
+Use a hyphen inside a character class to specify the characters' range.

+### Flags

+Flags affect regular expression searches.
+There are none used in our example, but there are a couple important ones to know that are used in JavaScript.<br>
+`i`-means the search will be case insensitive: no difference between `a` and `A`.<br>
+`g`-means the search will look for all matches, not just the first one.<br>